Not happening, Jean Chatzky

 We all know that meal-planning and organizing your lunches for the week on Sunday night is the surefire way to retiring at 60.— Gillibranded Content (@nandelabra) November 1, 2017

 What other option do we have?

 At the rate I'm going, I might pay off my student loans before I retire.
 Then I suppose I'm just supposed to vanish into the night.— Dr. Shelly K. Turtle (@RedhorseRiver) November 1, 2017

 Not to belabor the point but, seriously, L-O-fucking-L.

 Sorry Jean, but no. Just no.

-Are you aware how irrelevant this advice is for actual 30-year-olds up to their ears in student debt?— jillian (@jilliancyork) November 1, 2017
+Are you aware how irrelevant this advice is for actual 30-year-olds up to their ears in student debt?— eating sugar and telling lies (@jilliancyork) November 1, 2017

 Just absolutely screwed.